 - Places of Soul from Legend of Mana

 I haven’t uploaded it, but to get started I did a test run, a recording of one of my fave VGM pieces, Crysta from Terranigma.
-It’s a lovely song but there was a lot of background noise and I wasn’t happy with how it turned out in the end.
+It’s a lovely song but I accidentally recorded a lot of background noise and I wasn’t happy with how it turned out in the end.
 Even so, it proved really addictive to work on, so here we are now.

 For anyone wondering how I do each of these, it turns out there is a fantastic community and repository of guitar music over at gametabs.net, highly recommend it.
 They’ve done the heavy lifting for me in terms of transcribing these songs and thousands more.
 It’s thanks to this site that recording each of these tunes only takes a few hours rather than several days!